pnp/cli-microsoft365/docs/docs/cmd/pp/card/card-clone.md

 : The name of the environment.

 `--newName <newName>`
-: The name of the new card
+: The name of the new card.

 `-i, --id [id]`
 : The id of the card.
 Specify either `id` or `name` but not both.